 1. Walking everywhere and anywhere

-Self-explanatory and the easiest to make happen of them all.
-The only key to walking, on top of being able to do it, is packing as light as possible.
+Self-explanatory and the easiest human-powered adventure to make happen of them all, a celebration of slow travel.
+Now, the only key to walking on top of being able to do it, is packing as light as possible.
 And that’s why chances are – unless you are taking a fancier walking trip like the one we recently did from Finisterre to Muxia where our bags were transferred daily – your back will hurt otherwise.

-After walking a few stretches of different Caminos, the via Francigena, and Riviera dei Fiori in West Liguria among other pilgrimage and hiking trails; and tougher routes like the Annapurna community trek in Nepal, I feel like the next route could be pretty much anywhere below 3500m of altitude (or above that, until 5000m or so with a bit of training in place).
+After walking a few stretches of different Caminos, the via Francigena, and Riviera dei Fiori in West Liguria among other pilgrimage and hiking trails in Spain and other European countries; and tougher routes like the Annapurna community trek in Nepal, I feel like the next route could be pretty much anywhere below 3500m of altitude (or above that, until 5000m or so with a bit of training in place).
 If you want to recommend any particular routes, you are most welcome!

-Otherwise, the most straight-forward for me would be to pick another Camino.
-Nevertheless, I am based next to the final destination of them all, Santiago de Compostela in Galicia, Spain, and coming up soon the first Holy year since 2010 – Xacobeo 2021 – will be celebrated around here.
+Otherwise, the most straightforward for me would be to pick another Camino.
+Nevertheless, I am based next to the final destination of them all, Santiago de Compostela in Galicia, Spain, and coming up soon the first Holy year since 2010 – Xacobeo 2021/2022 – will be celebrated around here.

 2. Bikepacking a few Eurovelo routes